TEXTETC: SITE AIMS AND LAYOUT

 2. Show that the poetry that was once well known and well loved is equally supported by aesthetic theory that brain-functioning, metaphor theory, linguistics, hermeneutics and aesthetics do in fact provide new avenues for writing and appreciation.

 3. Suggest why serious poetry has become an institutionalized subculture, the preserve of contending and somewhat autistic communities.

 4. Provide worked examples of craft and theory demonstrating the depth and continuity of the art form, through the centuries and across cultural divides: poetry as it was once written.

-In this December 2012 update I have included material that couldn't be maintained elsewhere under the ever more onerous search-engine requirements, slimmed existing material a little, and removed dead links when not acting as references to articles.
+In this July 2015 update I have slimmed existing material a little, and removed dead links when not acting as references to articles (then shown as NNA: not now available).
 I have not generally expanded the resources sections because maintaining extended lists is becoming a thankless task.
 Many national collections are rearranged without redirects, and readers will do better to make their own Internet searches as and when needed.